adcar/dionysus-server/README.md

 ## To-Do
 - [ ] Add vidzi support
-- [ ] Fix Openload's "Embed Blocked" error
+- [ ] Fix Openload's "Embed Blocked" error.
+Will have to disable sandbox and route through node-iframe-replacement and stripping any ads.
 - [ ] Create REST API
 - [ ] Utlize React.js
 - [ ] Modularize app.js into seperate files